softprops/hostclub/README.md

 ## usage

      $ hc <command> <options>

       Commands:

       map, unmap, clear, aliases, alias, host, ip, ls, help, swap, completion

+You may substitute an alias any where an ip is expected.

 ### map